warren-bank/mirror-XMail-mail-server/Readme.txt

 Part 5			Getting sources

-	You can download sources from ftp://ftp.maticad.it/pub/misc/mailsvr.tar.gz
-	for Linux and other <CR> terminated OSs and from ftp://ftp.maticad.it/pub/misc/mailsvr.crlf.zip for NT ( <CR><LF> terminated ).
-	Do not mix files coz bad line termination is the most common cause of XMail failures !
+	Get the latest sources at the XMail home page http://www.mycio.com/davidel/xmail Use the correct distribution for Your system and don't mix Linux files with Windows ones coz this is one of the most common cause of XMail bad behaviour.